-At the end of the filename add the distributor ID number and the date and time of the transaction in order to keep better track of the files in your log.
+At the end of the filename add the distributor ID number and the date and time of the file upload in order to keep better track of when you loaded the files in your log.

 For example (5555555 used as an exmaple distributor Id number):

 Where 5555555 is the distributor ID number.
 (How to find your distributor ID number).

 Transfer the CSV files to the FTP directory for your integration.
 (Your Pepperi project manager will be able to provide you with the FTP access).

 For testing - you can manually load the 2 Order History CSV files you created above:

 To load the Order header file select "API Transaction Sales Order"

 To load the Order line file select "API TransactionLine Sales Order"

 Accessing the Pepperi Admin Log file

 To check if your File loaded successfully go to the Pepperi log files will indicate if any of the lines in the file/s failed: How to Access the Pepperi Admin log